 Make sure you already have the image you want to use and upload, edit, and publish it!

 5. Your Profile Bio

-It is also a place to make your profile easier to find.
-You can use keywords, @usernames, and #hashtags that people might be searching for in order to have your profile pop up!
+It is a place to make your profile easier to find.
+You can use keywords and @usernames, that people might be searching for in order to have your profile pop up!